EgosOwn/gosmartkeyboard/Client.md

 # GoSmartKeyboard Client

-When GoSmartKeyboard is started in client mode, it does the following:
+When the GoSmartKeyboard client is started, it does the following:

-1. Load the connection URL from the second CLI argument.
+1. Load the connection URL from the first CLI argument.
-2. Load the auth token from the environment variable `KEYBOARD_AUTH` or stdin.
+2. Load the auth token from the environment variable `KEYBOARD_AUTH` or stdin if it does not exist.
 3. Connect to the server.
 4 Send the auth token to the server.
 5. If the server responds with "authenticated", we start reading keys from stdin and sending them to the server until EOF.